There’s

 of JRPGs (Japanese role-playing games) should be excited for the U.S. release

-of Grand Kingdom, a tactical,
+of Grand Kingdom

 squad-based game that launched to largely positive reviews in the Land of the